phone icon (917) 310-3371 Explore Sublocade Injections Menu

 The Sublocade family currently covers Brooklyn, Queens, the Bronx, Manhattan, and Long Island so the treatment plan does not depend on one hard-to-reach clinic.

-Broader MAT visits across the network cover same-day access, bridge planning, fentanyl dependence, and the full local treatment footprint.
+Broader MAT visits across the network cover same-day access, bridge planning, fentanyl dependence, and the full local treatment care network.

 Vivitrol treatment